davidaustinm/prefigure/README.md

     creates a PNG.
 Add the `-b` switch to `build` the diagram first.

+5. To validate PreFigure source against the PreFigure XML schema, use

+    ```
+    prefig validate foo.xml
+    ```

 You may wish to perform the following steps to set up your authoring environment (these are automatically performed in a codespace):

 1. To initialize your local installation, use